Tipalti

 What is the Acid Test Ratio?

-The acid test ratio (or quick ratio) is a formula used to determine a company’s ability to pay their bills on time, by comparing their shortest-term assets to their shortest-term liabilities and seeing if they have enough cash to pay for those immediate liabilities.
+The acid test ratio (quick ratio) is a formula used to determine a company’s ability to pay their bills on time, by comparing their shortest-term assets to their shortest-term liabilities and seeing if they will have enough cash to pay for those immediate liabilities.
 The acid test ratio doesn’t include current assets that are hard to liquidate, such as inventory, but does include short-term debt.

 The acid test ratio is a more stringent financial ratio than the current ratio.
 Acid test ratio doesn’t include inventory and prepaid assets in the numerator, as does the current ratio.